Volunteer Code of Conduct and Policies

 If you are scheduling your shifts through our volunteer portal, please keep your online schedule up to date and accurate.
 You are amazingly important to keeping this food bank running.
 If you are on the schedule, we are expecting you and you will take the place of someone else who could sign up to volunteer!
 Common questions for managing your schedule can be found here: https://udistrictfoodbank.galaxydigital.com/frequently-asked-questions-/

-For those scheduling shifts through the portal: We have a circle up at the beginning of every shift with information relevant to set you up for success at the start of your shift.
+For those scheduling shifts through the portal: We have a circle up at the beginning of every shift with information relevant set you up for success at the start of your shift.
 Please show up with enough time to settle in and attend these circle ups at the start of the shift.
+If you have to arrive late consistently for a shift, please reach out to the volunteer manager to discuss and let us know.

 If you have a shift that you have not logged in/out of for 3 or more times, (no-show) you will be removed from the schedule.

 We strive to have an open channel of communication and feedback about your time volunteering with us.
-This helps us improve, and we welcome concerns or feedback.
-We also want to provide channels for reporting issues of violations of the code of conduct and the culture we are striving for.
+To help us improve, and create the culture we are striving for, we welcome concerns or feedback.

 We invite you to provide us with feedback at any time.
 There are a few ways you can do this.